Louis William, Margrave of Baden-Baden: Military career

 At the Battle of Schellenberg in July 1704, Ludwig Wilhelm had suffered a wound that did not fully heal.
 He continued to command on the Upper Rhine without treating the injury and died as a result of this wound on January 4, 1707 at the age of 51 in his unfinished Schloss Rastatt.
-In his painting "The Last Hours of Louis William" the German-Greek painter Aris Kalaizis immortalized the end of the life of the commander.
 His wife took up a regency for their son, Louis George.
 The latter took over the government from his mother in October 1727.

 Marriage and children

 The Emperor gave him a young heiress to wed, Sibylle of Saxe-Lauenburg.
 They had the following children: